james-priest/100-days-of-code-log-r2/Introducing-the-Service-Worker.md

 We've already seen `event.request`.
 But what other properties does it have?
 One way to find out is to go to Google and search for MDN request.

-MDN is a great place for documentation and in there there's a result about the _Fetch API_.
-In there it tells me that `request.url` is the URL of the request.
-Kind of obvious now we see it.
+MDN is a great place for documentation and in there there's a result about the [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API).
+In there it tells me about the [Request](https://developer.mozilla.org/en-US/docs/Web/API/Request) Fetch Interface and that contains `request.url` which is the URL of the request.

 Alternatively, I could have added a `console.log()` and logged out event.request, as we were before, and then refresh the page.
 But because the console is cleared when the page navigates, we're losing the log for the page request.
 If I click 'preserve the log' in Dev Tools and refresh again, there it is.
 And inside the request object there are loads of details in there,one of which is the URL, and it's a string.